rehierl/abstract-properties/02-x-mathematics/05-1-node-trees/1-6-down-to-up.md

 of "up/down" is turned upside down.
 That is because the focus of consideration is not on the values of numbers, but on the paths that can be formed over the edges of a tree, which are oriented "downwards" in a vertical representation.

+Alternatively, one can speak of an **inside**, if one refers to the descendants of a a given node.
+Based on that, one can speak of an **outside**.
+However, if it comes to the "outside" of a node, one must distinguish between "not inside" and the set of "ancestors".
+That is because the former in general includes more than the latter.

 <!-- ======================================================================= -->
 ## a default point of view